worldline/observability-workshop/docs/workshop.md

 #### Fraud detection Service

 After fetching a message from the Kafka topic, this service search in its database if the payment's card number is registered for fraud.

 In this case, only a ``WARN`` log is thrown.

 #### Merchant Back Office Service

 For this lab, it only simulates the subscription of messages.

 #### Smart Bank Gateway

 This external service authorizes the payment.

 ### Our fully observable platform

 ![The Easy Pay observable System](./img/architecture_observable.png)

 #### Short explanation

 As mentioned earlier, our observability stack is composed of :

 * [Prometheus](https://prometheus.io/) for gathering & storing the metrics
 * [Loki](https://grafana.com/oss/loki/) for storing the logs
 * [Tempo](https://grafana.com/oss/tempo/) for storing the traces
 * [Grafana](https://grafana.com/) for the dashboards
-*  [Grafana Alloy - OTEL collector](https://grafana.com/docs/alloy/latest/) which gathers all the data to send it then to
+* [OTEL collector](https://opentelemetry.io/docs/collector/) which gathers all the data to send it then to

-In addition, the microservices are started with an agent to broadcast the traces to the collector.
+In addition, the microservices are started with an agent to broadcast their telemetry to the collector.

 ### Icons